-Buying a house is going to offer you and your family significant long term financial benefits.
+Buying a house is going to offer you and your family significant long-term financial benefits.
 Most importantly, gives you a place over your head to live without a gyrating payment because it’s not an adjustable rate or a variable rate payment like rent is.
-It will build you wealth for sure over the course of time, as a byproduct of being able to write-off all your interest and all your taxes as well as paying down the principal balance.
-If you add those advantages into buying a house versus the inconvenience of having to deal with perhaps a disagreement with your student loan company, choose to buy the house and deal with the student loan later down-the-line after you already own the home, why?
-It gives you a better financial bang for your buck versus putting your whole entire housing project on hold to try to deal with this student loan.
-Guess what, if it takes you 2 or 3 years to deal with the student loan, the housing markets going to change many times during that course of your going back-and-forth of the student loan company.
-You might just find yourself potentially priced out of the market because you weren’t willing to trust the lenders advice in the 1st place.
-If you have a student loan of any kind, in determining what you might qualify for a better plan would be let the lender pull credit, give them the financials, and work with them to get a pragmatic home buying plan created for you and your family over the course of time.
+It will build you wealth for sure over time, as a byproduct of being able to write off all your interest and all your taxes as well as pay down the principal balance.
+If you add those advantages to buying a house versus the inconvenience of having to deal with perhaps a disagreement with your student loan company, choose to buy the house, and deal with the student loan later down the line after you already own the home, why?
+It gives you a better financial bang for your buck versus putting your whole housing project on hold to try to deal with this student loan.
+Guess what, if it takes you 2 or 3 years to deal with the student loan, the housing markets going to change many times during that course of your going back-and-forth with the student loan company.
+You might just find yourself potentially priced out of the market because you weren’t willing to trust the lender’s advice in the 1st place.
+If you have a student loan of any kind, in determining what you might qualify for a better plan would be to let the lender pull credit, give them the financials, and work with them to get a pragmatic home buying plan created for you and your family over time.
 That way you can work with the lender and mutually decide that the timing is beneficial once the lender knows what they’re dealing with.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!

 begin your mortgage journey with sonoma county mortgages

 Let us make your mortgage experience easy.
 Trust our expertise to get you your best mortgage rate.
 Click below to start turning your home dreams into reality today!